The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

 Declaration

-- Provide specialist advice and policy on public health aspects of water quality including management and provision of drinking water, management and use of recycled water and use of recreational waters.
+- Employed by the South Australian Department for Health and Wellbeing.
+The Department provides specialist advice and policy on public health aspects of water quality including management and provision of drinking water, management and use of recycled water and use of recreational waters.

 Mr